 STAT-BB Requirements

 A Master’s degree is not required for admission to the Ph.D. program.
-A doctoral student must complete a minimum of 36 hours of formal courses (at least 27 at the 600/700 level) with at least a B average (3.0 on a 4.0 scale); at least 18 of the graduate credits must be taken in Statistics.
+A doctoral student must complete a minimum of 36 credit hours of formal courses (at least 27 at the 600/700 level) with at least a B average (3.0 on a 4.0 scale); at least 18 of the graduate credits must be taken in Statistics.
 In addition, the University requires at least 12 hours of STAT 899 or EPIB 899 (Doctoral research) given by any participating faculty member as the major advisor.

 Students must pass 2 qualifying exams at the Ph.D. level.
 Students will also need to take the course sequence aligning with the exams, unless granted an exception.

-These examinations will take place twice a year in January and August at the same time as the usual qualifying exams of the STAT program.
+Students can only opt out of these courses with approval from the Statistics Director.
+The examinations will take place twice a year in January and August at the same time as the usual qualifying exams of the STAT program.
 The problems required for STAT-BB students in these exams will come from and be graded by the relevant faculty members who have taught those courses.
 A student may take one or more examinations at a time.

-Breadth Course Requirements
+Statistics Breadth Course Requirements

 - STAT 410 (Introduction to Probability Theory)